hammerheim-game/hammerheim-rules/3-equipment.md

 ## Missile Weapon Upgrades

 ### Black Arrow
+(One Use Per Battle)

-One shot, non recoverable item.
-Anyone wounded by the Arrow is immediately put Out of Action regardless of remaining wounds.
-Strength as Bow used to fire it.
+Any Infantry, Cavalry, or War Beast that is successfully wounded by the Black Arrow is immediately put Out of Action regardless of remaining wounds.
+May not be combined with Quick Shot or Multiple Shots.

 ### Composite / Compound